You’ve submitted your UCAS application, so what happens next?

 At this stage, it is important to keep an eye on your e-mails once you submit a UCAS application.
 UCAS will inform you if your application status has been updated at which point you must check the website to see for further details.
 Many universities also feature their own UCAS application portal, which you may need to register for.
 This will also send you updates on your application status.

 Offers can vary even within the same institution.
-Whilst ICL typically extends offers to 90+% of candidates invited to interviews for Chemistry, the success rate after interviews for ICL Chemical Engineering is significantly lower.
+Whilst Imperial College London typically extends offers to 90+% of candidates invited to interviews for Chemistry, the success rate after Interviews for ICL Chemical Engineering is significantly lower.
 As such it can be seen that Chemistry involves a greater deal of pre-screening than for ChemEng.

 Offer Preferencing & Making Choices after you Submit your UCAS Application